-It is estimated that the verruca home treatment market is worth around £5 million a year – despite the fact that none of them work consistently.
+It is estimated that the verruca home treatment market is worth over £5 million a year – despite the fact that none of them work consistently.

 Warts on the underside of the foot will appear flat as weight bearing pushes them into the skin.
 On the top of the foot, or hands they will appear raised.